ARTIST-Association/ARTIST/docs/artist_under_the_hood.rst

 By contrast, an AoS layout (one object per heliostat) would scatter memory across many objects, making GPU parallelization inefficient and increasing memory overhead.

-This SoA scheme enables highly parallelized computations and results in the following key tensors:
+The SoA scheme enables highly parallelized computations and results in the following key tensors:

 .. list-table:: Key Tensors in ``ARTIST``
    :widths: 25 25 50